imdrr30/SnapPaste/README.md

 ![clipsent](https://github.com/revanrohith/SnapPaste/raw/master/uploads/Clipsent.jpg)
 ![clipcopied](https://github.com/revanrohith/SnapPaste/raw/master/uploads/clipreceived.jpg)
 - `BROWSE`, the files you choose will be direclty sent to PC's Desktop making it more accessible.
-- `PASTE HERE` Paste the clipboard contents of your phone.
+- `PASTE HERE`, paste the clipboard contents of your phone.
 It will be immediately copied to PC's clipboard.
-- `CLIPBOARD BOX`.
-It actively displays the current content of PC's clipboard.
+- `CLIPBOARD BOX`, It actively displays the current content of PC's clipboard.
 Just Tap on that to copy it to the Phone's clipboard
 - `CAPTURE`, It uses phone's camera to capture image and sent it directly to Desktop's Clipboard.
 Where you can paste that into any application.
 ### Transfer Speed
 - Transfer Speed is directly proportional to the distance between the modem and the devices(Connectivity Strength).